Lombiq/DotNest-Knowledge-Base/topics/lombiq-hosting-suite.md

 - Swapping the staging environment out to production, which includes updating the App Settings and Connection Strings in both environments.
 With this you can push out new versions of the app without users noticing anything.
 - Automated periodic anonymized DB snapshots pushed to a repository so developers can always test with the latest data from production.
 - Ability to replace the staging database with the production one, so you can test your application in the staging environment with up-to-date data.
+- Easy on-demand collection of all Orchard and Azure logs that developers can download in a ZIP file for troubleshooting.
 - Easy usage and customizability: you can easily manage any number of Azure App Services across multiple Azure subscriptions.
 Each script is highly parameterized so that you can adapt their behaviour according to the current situation.

 ### Reverse cache proxy